-- If lamp replacement is performed while the projector is suspended upside-down from the ceiling, make sure that no one is underneath the lamp socket to avoid any possible injury or damage to the human eyes caused by fractured lamp. - To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
-Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a BenQ projector lamp for lamp replacement. - 1.
-Turn the power off and disconnect the projector from the power outlet.
+• To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp.

+- To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
+Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a BenQ projector lamp for lamp replacement. - Turn the power off and disconnect the projector from the wall socket.
 If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - 2.
-Loosen the screw on the lamp cover.

-- 3. Remove the lamp cover by (a) sliding the cover toward the side of the projector and (b) lifting it off. - · Do not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
+Turn the projector over.
+Then loosen the screws on the lamp cover. - 3.
+Remove the lamp cover from the projector. - O not turn the power on with the lamp cover removed. - Do not insert your fingers between the lamp and the projector.
 The sharp edges inside the projector may cause injuries. - 4.
-Loosen the screws that secure the lamp.
+Loosen the screw that secures the lamp.

 - Lift the handle so that it stands up.
 Use the handle to slowly pull the lamp out of the projector. - Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
-If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 6.
-Insert the new lamp into the lamp compartment and make sure it fits in the projector.
+If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - As shown in the figure, lower the new lamp into the lamp compartment while aligning the lamp with the holes in the lamp compartment.
+Make sure it fits in the projector.

-- 7. Tighten the screws that secure the lamp. - ∴ Loose screw may cause a bad connection, which could result in malfunction. - · Do not over tighten the screws. - 8.
+- 7. Tighten the screw that secures the lamp. - ∴ Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 8.
 Ensure the handle is fully laid flat and locked in place. - 9.
-Replace the lamp cover by sliding it into place.
+As shown in the figure, replace the lamp cover on the projector.

-- 10. Tighten the screw that secures the lamp cover. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw.
+- 10. Tighten the screws that secure the lamp cover. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screws.